Few books about other planets really dive into how wildly different aliens ecosystems could be from ours. These books take a stab at it.

 ―The New York Times Book Review

-Written almost 50 years ago, Dune is the world’s best-selling science fiction novel.
+Written over 50 years ago, Dune is the world’s best-selling science fiction novel.
 As recently as 2012, the readers of Wired magazine voted it the top science fiction novel of all time.

 Winner of the Hugo and Nebula awards, it’s a sprawling epic of Machiavellian politics, personal betrayals, secrets within secrets, giant monsters, and delightfully flawed characters.
 It’s often called the “Lord of the Rings of science fiction” and has inspired countless other science fiction novels.